re-building an old PC for photo editing

 the power supply unit

-Replacing the power supply is the only (modestly) expensive part of this and is technically optional but I'd strongly recommend this course for anyone doing a similar rebuild.
-Old power supplies are semi-jokingly referred to as "IED" (improved explosive devices) in the nerd circles that discuss such rebuilds.
-Because they tend to cause fires.
-While a Dell box from back in that company's hey-day wouldn't necessarily have such an IED, the old power units were inefficient to start with and by now I'm certain it would have degraded - the sound of the fan told me all I needed to know.
 Also, old power units had a strange design limitation: they were open only to the exterior of the case, which meant that they not only didn't ventilate well but they also didn't assist with drawing hot air out of the interior of the PC.
-Modern units open into the inside of the case as well as the outside and sometimes second fan for drawing out hot air from the PC.
+Modern units open into the outside of the case as well as the inside, and sometimes have a second fan for drawing out hot air from the PC.
 I bought one of these for about ¥4000 that had the exact technical and physical dimensions I needed - in the PC world there are parts for everything!

 a new power supply with a quiet fan

 I cannot over-stress how important this is - you must match both the total wattage and match the kind(s) of power connectors of the existing power supply.
 And you have to be sure it matches the dimensions.
 These aftermarket power supplies come in all sizes but the wrong size just won't work, period.
+When judging how much wattage to buy, it's important to leave a buffer.
+So if you think your total draw is 300W, get a 400-500W PSU.

 Weeee, old RAM

-I demoted the 1TB hard drive to a data drive and installed a brand named (but inexpensive) solid-state drive as the main boot drive.
+I demoted the 1TB hard drive to a data drive, and installed a brand named (but inexpensive) solid-state drive as the main boot drive.
 This would add much-needed speed to booting and running applications.
 I've had two or three SSD drives die over the past decade so my advice is to back up your boot drive regularly and leave the data on spinning disks.
-This will put a brake on your photo editing software but if you're doing bulk exports you can always write to the SSD for a bit of pep - as long as you then move the files to the spinning disk.
-The current generation of solid state drives need M.32 slots.
+This will put a brake on your photo editing software, but if you're doing bulk exports you can always write to the SSD for a bit of pep - as long as you then move the files to the spinning disk.
+The current generation of solid state drives need M.2 slots.
 Adapters exist to the older PCIe format, but at that point you're shoehorning a very fast drive into a slow PC and you likely won't realize all the gains you might expect.
-So I chose an older-generation non-M.32 SSD that would fit the system's existing SATA ribbon.
+So I chose an older-generation non-M.2 SSD that would fit the system's existing SATA ribbon.

 This is product photography?
 OK, Amazon...